MicrosoftDocs/AdaptiveCards/AdaptiveCards/display/ImplementingRenderer.md

 ## Inputs

 1. If HostConfig `supportsInteractivity` is `false` a renderer **MUST NOT** render any inputs.
 1. Inputs **SHOULD** render with the highest fidelity possible.
-For example, an `Input.Date` would ideally offer a date picker to a user, but if this isn't possible on your UI stack, then you **MUST** always fall back to rendering a standard text box.
+For example, an `Input.Date` would ideally offer a date picker to a user, but if this isn't possible on your UI stack, then you **MUST** fall back to rendering a standard text box.
+1. A renderer **MUST** display the `placeholderText` in the most appropriate way possible

 1. The object **MUST** be returned to the host app as follows:
 * MATT TODO SPEC